anachronic/emacs.d/README.md

 5. Markdown, ofc.
 6. Vala.
 I haven't used this yet, but I do intend to.

-And some other *not-so-important* major modes like `gitignore-mode`.
+There are also other *not-so-important* major modes like `gitignore-mode` here.
 Whatever.

 ## Future work

-Most of what I plan to do include documentation on shortcuts, getting this to work well with C, C++, Python and maybe Ruby.
-This could change over time though, but I will update this README as this config directory evolves.
+Most of what I want to do is navigate quickly, have proper syntax highlighting, to be able to jump around and whatnot.
+I plan to write some elisp packages in the future, but as of these times I'm not able to, because I don't have a lot of time.

 ## License
 You're free to do **whatever** you want with these files with absolutely no restriction.
 You can read the `LICENSE` file for more info.
 There are some files that have some restrictions, though.